 They are fed much like chicken chicks.
 They start on chick crumb for the first 3 weeks then they move onto Growers Pellets.
 In the last week or so we have added some duck and goose mix to the growers for variety prior to release.
 We will need to go and feed them for at least a week after release (gradually reducing the amount) to make sure they are finding their own food.

 They love playing with the hose when I clean them!
 Ducks are ridiculously dirty and we have to clean them every 3 days.
 When we clean the pen it makes a lovely slurry of what we have called ‘Duck Poo Soup’ (it’s as pleasant as it sounds).
 The ducks have clean water in drinkers all the time but as soon as you get the hose out they start drinking.
 So I spend a lot of time sweeping up duck poo soup, dodging drinking ducks, and getting filthy!
 They also like to get in the paddling pool before it’s filled and paddle around playing in the hose spray.

 Have you introduced them to the chickens or any other animals that you have at the sanctuary?

 To continue reading about the ducklings as they get ready to be released, please follow the

-This entry was posted in Interviews on June 13th, 2018 by helenkennedy
+This entry was posted in Pets on June 13th, 2018 by helenkennedy

 A familiar problem for backyard chicken keepers and commercial enterprises for laying hens, is infestation of the birds’ environment with Dermanyssus gallinae, also known as red mites or poultry mites.
 Compared to other poultry parasites such as fowl ticks, lice and flies, mites are by far the most common, most destructive and difficult to remove.
 Red mites are nocturnal parasites and hide themselves in all kinds of gaps and cracks during the daytime.
 This makes the treatment of red mites harder and more complicated.